nicol-777/FoodHygieneApp/docs/implementation.md

 # Implementation
-### Implementation Section written by: Hafsa Robleh
+### Implementation Section written by: Hafsa Robleh and Nicol Joseph

 ## Introduction
 The web app enables users to view and search food hygiene ratings for businesses in Bristol.
 It allows searches by business name, location, or hygiene rating, with filtering options from 0 to 5.
 Users can view results on an interactive map or in a list format for easier navigation.
 Additionally, the app features a chatbot for reporting food safety issues.
 It also supports geolocation, allowing users to see nearby businesses; if geolocation is denied, users can still explore hygiene ratings across Bristol.